xfiveco/generator-chisel/README.md

 ## Getting started

-The following software needs to be installed if you want to develop &amp; build projects created with Chisel Generator.
+The following software needs to be installed if you want to develop &amp; build projects created with Chisel.
 These installations need to be done just once so you can skip this section if you have the software already installed.

 ### Node.js
 Install [Node.js](http://nodejs.org/) so you can work with `npm`, Node package manager.

 ### Yeoman, Gulp &amp; Chisel
-Install [Yeoman](http://yeoman.io/), [Gulp](http://gulpjs.com/) and Chisel generator globally.
+Install [Yeoman](http://yeoman.io/), [Gulp](http://gulpjs.com/) and Chisel globally.

 ```bash
 npm install -g yo gulp-cli generator-chisel
 ```

-Congratulations, you are now ready to use Chisel Generator!
+Congratulations, you are now ready to use Chisel!

 ## Usage

 ### Project generation

-To create a project with Chisel Generator, create a new folder, open a command line in it and type:
+To create a project with Chisel, create a new folder, open a command line in it and type:

 ```bash
 yo chisel